 Imagine a real-life use case on an airplane where seatback screens are being removed in favour of passengers using their own devices.
 This new ‘Venue URL’ makes it much easier for users to locate the home page, search the internet or choose a new movie to watch.

 Cue warm and fuzzy feelings about the Wi-Fi service provider, and a more pleasant flight.

-While encouraging venues to update their Wi-Fi services to the new standard to advertise their captive portals, Android and Apple are watching and waiting to see how the new feature is used.
+While encouraging venues to update their Wi-Fi services to the new standard to advertise their captive portals, Android and Apple are watching to see how the new feature is used.
 It’s not outside the bounds of possibility that they may allow networks more control over message content in the future.